Continuity tester using 741 IC

 - Connect a resistance of 4 ohms or fewer between the probes.

-- Adjust the potentiometer so that LED just lights up with the resistance that is connected between the probes.
+- Adjust the potentiometer so that the LED just lights up with the resistance that is connected between the probes.

 An Off LED indicates that there is continuity and welding or track you are testing is in good condition.